Point processes with event time uncertainty: Events with time uncertainty

 \paragraph{Likelihood model.} We are ready to derive the likelihood of the observation

 which will enable model estimation.
-Our derivation will be based on the first principle and defining the survival and hazard functions under the new setting that the history contains time uncertainty.
+Our derivation will be based on first principles, and we will define the survival and hazard functions in the new setting in which the history contains time uncertainty.
 Specifically, instead of using the filtration $\calF_k$ as in \eqref{eq:def-calFk} by precise timing information, we define the filtration to be generated by historical events with time uncertainty, i.e.,

 For notation brevity, below we use $\Delta_i$ to stand for the probability event of $t_i \in \Delta_i$ when there is no confusion.
 The survival function $S_k(t)$ is defined similarly as in the classical case in Section \ref{subsec:prelim-hawkes}, c.f. \eqref{eq:def-Sk-old-hawkes}, but conditioning on the uncertain history, that is